 There are massive markets filled with spices, handmade goods, and textiles.
 You can take cooking classes, taste rich moles, visit ancient ruins, or learn about the artisanal spirit of Mezcal at a palenqueria.
 If you love culture, history, and food.
 Then Oaxaca is a must-visit city in Mexico.

 5. The Baja Peninsula

 Directly south of San Diego, California is the incredibly beautiful area of Mexico known as the Baja Peninsula.
 The entire Baja Peninsula is packed full of amazing sites and things to do.
 From the fresh seafood to the year-round sunshine, you’ll have a hard time leaving Baja.

-The weather and water here are perfect for anyone who wants to give surfing a try.
+The weather and water here are perfect for anyone who wants to give surfing, kite surfing, or sport fishing a try.
 The waters off of the Baja Peninsula are unlike any others.
 In fact, Jacques Cousteau called them the world’s aquarium.